atom-robotics-lab/MR-Robot_Hardware/README.md

 rosrun mr_robot_firmware twist_to_pwm.py
 ```

-This node converts Twist data into pwm for ESP32.
+This node converts Twist data into a signal using PWM for ESP32.
 <!-- CONTACTS -->
 ## Contacts